-ELP students taking speaking/conversation and writing courses are provided with native-English speaking “peer” mentors to help them with activities in and out of class.
+ELP students taking Listening / Speaking and Writing courses are provided with native-English speaking “peer” mentors to help them with activities in and out of class.
 These mentors are typically undergraduate students studying different majors at Purdue University Calumet who have also been trained to interact with ELP students through an interdisciplinary and experiential learning course designed to help students learn to interact and exchange information across cultural, political and religious boundaries in an environment that fosters mutual respect and understanding.

-Mentors spend up to 10 hours per week in an ELP classroom interacting with ELP students under the supervision of an ELP instructor, and in outside-the-classroom organized, educational and cultural activities, all of which are intended to enhance the international students’ acquisition of English language skills and American culture.
+Mentors spend up to 10 hours per week interacting with ELP students under the supervision of an ELP instructor, both in and out of class in organized, educational and cultural activities, all of which are intended to enhance the international students’ acquisition of English language skills and American culture.
 ELP mentors are also available to provide one-on-one tutoring and homework assistance to ELP students during the week and during weekends.

-Here is what our students are saying about the program:
+Here is what some ELP students are saying about the Mentoring Program: